srl-labs/containerlab/docs/manual/kinds/srl.md

 Or it's also possible via the proxmox configuration file `/etc/pve/qemu-server/vmid.conf`.

 [^1]: The `authorized_keys` file will be created with the content of all found public keys.
 This file will be bind-mounted using the respecting paths inside SR Linux to enable password-less access.
+Experimental feature.
 [^2]: If running with `sudo`, add `-E` flag to sudo to preserve user' home directory for this feature to work as expected.
 [^3]: CLI configs can be saved also in the "flat" format using `info flat` command.
+[^4]: Prior to SR Linux 22.11.1, the default credentials were `admin:admin`.